Dalowali

-Dalowali (Urdu: ﮈﺍ ﻟﻮﻭﺍ ﻟﯽ) is a suburban village located in Eastern Sialkot on Jammu Road, Punjab, Pakistan, resting at approximately 256 meters above sea level, 7 km from the Indian border village of Sujeet Ghar and neighbouring Sialkot Cantonment.
+Dalowali (Urdu: ﮈﺍ ﻟﻮﻭﺍ ﻟﯽ) is a suburban village located in eastern part of Sialkot on Jammu Road, Punjab, Pakistan.
+Located 256 meters above sea level, it is 7 km from the Indian border village of Sujeet Ghar and neighbouring Sialkot Cantonment.
 The Indian border accompanying Sialkot is of the state of Jammu and Kashmir; Dalowali is only 30.3 km away from the main Jammu City (winter capital of Jammu and Kashmir).

-Famous Building Sultan Bahoo Marquee And Benquite Hall.